RoryDuncan/learning-roadmaps/js/README.md

     Try to complete the entire codeacademy javascript course within a month.
 If you do not use the information, you will most likely forget it, so doing it within a reasonable amount of time will help you not forget key lessons causing you to need to start over.

+    _Update: As of 5/2018 I think CodeAcademy's quality has dropped off in their pursuit of luring people into buying CodeAcademyPro._

 2. Make something in codepen / jsfiddle

     This step is for your own cognisance.
 Try, and potentially fail, to build something.
 This will tell you what you do know, and where you need help.